stackhpc/ansible-role-os-keypair-login/README.md

 Example Playbook
 ----------------

-TODO: example install of dependencies.
+This example playbook combines this role and ``stackhpc.os-config`` so users are able to login via their nova ssh key, if they have one:

-This example playbook combines this role and ``stackhpc.os-config``:
+    ---
     - hosts: all
       vars:
         my_cloud_config: |
           ---
           clouds:
-            myprivateclound:
+            mycloud:
               auth:
                 auth_url: http://openstack.example.com:5000
                 project_name: p3